OpenDSA/OpenDSA/RST/en/List/ListLinked.rst

 The following diagram illustrates the linked list concept.
 Here there are three :term:`nodes <node>` that are "linked" together.
-Each node had two boxes.
+Each node has two boxes.
 The box on the right holds a link to the next node in the list.
 Notice that the rightmost node has a diagonal slash through its link box, signifying that there is no link coming out of this box.